Convergence Analysis of Fixed Point Chance Constrained Optimal Power Flow Problems: Analysis

 are linearly independent.
 Moreover, second order conditions (which state that the Lagrangian Hessian is positive definite in the nullspace of the constraint derivatives) ensure strict local optimality of a KKT point.
 Finally, if the active set is unchanged in a small neighborhood around $ \bs{\lambda} $, then changes in $ \b{s} $ with regards to changes in $ \bs{\lambda} $ are continuous.
 Summarizing we assume the three conditions. \jbbr{Assumptions (Analysis):} \begin{flushleft}

 \end{flushleft}

 The first two assumptions state that a local minimum for the problem in \eqref{eq:iacopf_eq} exists.
 The third ensures continuity of derivatives, such as $ \frac{\partial \b{s}}{ \partial \bs{\lambda}} $ and $ \frac{\bs{\lambda}_M}{ \partial \bs{\lambda} } $. \jbbr{We further assume access to a solver that can find a local minimum when it exists.
 Because of the continuity of partial derivatives the active set at a (local) solution does not change.
 A numerical investigation of a zig-zag behavior of Algorithm 1 due to a disconnected feasible set can be found in \cite{Roald2017PowerSO}.
 Note that when changes in the constraint tightenings are not abrupt, but smooth, assuming continuity is reasonable.
 We like to note that \cite[Sec.
-V.A]{Roald2017PowerSO} empirically observed that in cases where tightenings are small (relative to other terms) the algorithm converged more frequently on linear programs.} The analysis is reduced into three parts using $ (\bs{\lambda})_n = \lambda_n $ (the $n^{\text{th}}$ element): \begin{flushleft}
+V.A]{Roald2017PowerSO} empirically observed that in cases where tightenings are small (relative to other terms) the algorithm converged more frequently on linear programs.}